Group Testing: An Information Theory Perspective: Noisy channel models

 where $\varphi \in (0,1)$ is a noise parameter. \end{example}

 We note that the noise processes described in Examples \ref{ex:bsc} and \ref{ex:addition} can both be thought of as sending the outcome of standard noiseless group testing through a noisy communication channel (see Definition \ref{def:ndc} below).
 Another interesting model, which cannot be represented in this way, is the dilution model of \cite{atia-saligrama}.
-This captures the idea that in some scenarios (for example in DNA testing), the more defectives are present, the more likely we are to observe a positive test.
+This captures the idea that in some scenarios (such as DNA testing), the more defectives are present, the more likely we are to observe a positive test.

 In this model, the outcome of a test containing $\ell \geq 1$ defectives will be positive if and only if a Binomial$(\ell,1-\vartheta)$ random variable is at least one.
 Equivalently, this can be thought of as a scenario where every defective item included in the test only `behaves as a defective' with probability $1-\vartheta$, whereas with probability $\vartheta$ it is `diluted'.